 They reached Harrismith where they both became ‘rough riders’ – breaking in horses for the British army – I guess also for anyone else who wanted horses broken in and/or trained?
 Somehow and sometime, they both ended up as farmers, George on Kindrochart and Jim on Glen Gariff.

 George married Mrs Belle Stephens who came complete with two daughters Betty and Bobby.
 Then they had a son Jack – some called him Jock – who also featured in our lives as a friendly, lean, handsome, side-burned, smiling, pipe-smoking, pickup-driving, genial figure in khaki.
+We loved Uncle Jack!
 He married Joan from Joburg – Mom Mary and her older sister Pat went to the wedding.
 Later Bobby married a mine manager and some people thought that was very important.
 Betty never married, stayed on Kindrochart, worked in town and became a beloved young-in-spirit ‘auntie’ of ours, always a smile and always a tease and some fun.
 We called her Betty Brooks.

 Meantime Jim on Glengariff married Amy, and they had three kids, one of whom they named George, despite the feud ongoing!
 Maybe there was a prior ancestor George?
 Other kids were Marshal (died young, not sure what of) and Sylvia.
 George married Betty McGore and they had sons Jim and Patrick who we knew in Harrismith in the sixties.
 Handsome lads, Patrick maybe too handsome for his own good!

 When the second of the original Jim and George died (I think it was Jim), Jack contacted young George, son of Jim, and said ‘We’re having a party.
 You and Betty should be there.’
-And so a reconciliation took place and they normalised relations.
+And so a reconciliation took place and they normalised family relations.
 Up until then, their mothers Belle and Amy had been forbidden to talk to each other!
 She remembers that after a good few drinks and a meal and another good few drinks, the Gold Cup was taken down off the Kindrochart mantelpiece, filled with wine and passed around!
-George offered his wife Betty first sip and she exclaimed ‘George!
+George offered his wife Betty first sip and after a gulp she exclaimed ‘George!
 It’s full of moths and mosquitoes!’

 No doubt there’ll be other versions of this tale – and much more detail.
 But this is how 91yr-old Mother Mary fondly remembers the story of these good friends from days of yore.